russell-archer/SKHelper/README.md

 # Recent Major Changes
 - 5 Aug, 2024
     - First proof-of-concept public release of `SKHelper` on GitHub
+- 5 Sep, 2024
+    - The SKHelper package is now "feature complete" (apart from support for consumables)

 ---

 ## Overview of SKHelper